DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 `Service` gives a permanent IP, `Service` can be attached to the Pod.
 A service is also a `loadbalancer`

+> **Note**:
-> Note: A Service is NOT a pod.
+>  A Service is NOT a pod.
 Even though it has an IP address, it really does not exist per se.
 It only lives in memory.
 A Service is "implemented" via route tables and **Kube proxy** .
 The kube proxy(which runs on every node) continuously listens to creation of new Service resources on **etcd** via APIServer and then updates the node's route table(iptables).
 ![](../assets/kube-07.png)
 #### Types of Services
 - **ClusterIP** : Services are reachable by pods/services in the cluster